Sherwin Williams Kilim Beige is a warm-toned neutral paint with no inclinations to a specific undertone.

 You definitely don’t have to worry much while using the color as it stays true to itself and won’t really change much due to the surrounding hues.

-Hence, on the bigger picture – there is nothing to worry about, but you might still have to look at the little bits while painting your walls in Kilim Beige!
+In the big picture, there is nothing to worry about, but you might still have to look at the little bits while painting your walls in Kilim Beige!

 Sherwin Williams Kilim Beige SW 6106 Color Details and Specifications